 Personally, I don’t remember seeing this recipe in past years, even when I was in Greece.
 Of course, I was in Greece back in my early twenties, at a time when I hated soup.
 So maybe this doesn’t come as much of a surprise?

-At that time, I was much more concerned with finding cheap wine and gyros on warm pita bread with tons of tzatziki sauce that cost less than ten dollars each, so I could afford to continue traveling while I studied abroad.
+At that time, I was much more concerned with finding cheap wine and moussaka, or gyros on warm pita bread with tons of tzatziki sauce that cost less than ten dollars each, so I could afford to continue traveling while I studied abroad.

 Let’s just say, I really wish I had sought out soup at that time.
 It sure would have helped me to stay on budget, because it’s usually pretty darn cheap.